21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Shipping costs are one of the primary reasons people still buy products in brick-and-mortar stores.
 They don’t want to spend $10 to get something they could pick up at Walmart down the road.

 Many businesses can’t stay afloat if they offer free shipping on everything.
-If you have to cover the shipping on a product that costs $3, you’re not going to make a profit.
+If you have to cover the shipping on a product that costs $3, you won’t make a profit.

 However, if you sell more expensive products, you could offer blanket free shipping.
 It’s easy to build shipping into the prices of products that cost hundreds of dollars.

-If you sell less-expensive items, consider offering free shipping as long as the shopper spends more than a certain amount, such as $99.
+If you sell less-expensive items, consider offering free shipping if the shopper spends more than a certain amount, such as $99.
 It’s not only a way to overcome the shipping obstacle, but also a way to encourage people to buy more products in the same transaction.

 5. Create scarcity and urgency behind the offer